vikas3045/vikas3045.github.io/_posts/2023-09-18-leetcode-121-best-time-to-buy-and-sell-stock.md

 ### Further thoughts
 Can we do better than O(n<sup>2</sup>)?

-- In our naive approach, for each potential buying price, we are eventually looking for the best possible selling price.
+- In our brute-force approach, for each potential buying price, we are eventually looking for the best possible selling price.
 The inefficiency in this approach is that it keeps looking for the selling price, `even if our current profit becomes 0 or -ve at certain point`.
 We know for sure that for such cases, our chosen buying price can't really be the solution to our problem as a better buying price exists at later stage due to which the profit becomes either 0 or -ve.
 - Let's consider an example `prices = [7,2,5,1,3,6,4]`.
 Assume that we are at `day 2 (price=2, index=1)`.
 Now, while looking for potential selling prices, at some point in time, we would consider `selling at day 4 (price=1, index=3)`.
 At that point the current profit would have been become -1.
 Which essentially means that there is no point in considering our current buying price (index=1) because either same or better buying price exists at later stage.
 So, we can safely ignore the intermediate buying prices and directly move to index=3.
 - From there on, we can keep looking for the optimal selling price:
     - till we run out of all potential prices.